clearlinux/autospec/README.rst

   The contents of this file are appended to the ``make`` invocation.
 This may be useful for passing arguments to ``make``, i.e. ``make TOOLDIR=/usr``

+make32_args
+  The contents of this file are appended to the ``make`` invocation of the 32bit build.
+It is appended after the make_args content so 32bit specific overrides can be added.

 make_install_args
   Much like ``make_args``, this will pass arguments to the ``make install`` macro in the ``.spec``

+make32_install_args
+  Much like ``make32_args``, this will pass arguments to the ``make install`` macro in the ``.spec`` for the 32bit build.
+Again it is appended after make_install_args so 32bit specific overrides can be added.

 make_install_append
   Additional actions that should take place after the ``make install`` step has